• About

 Thanksgiving Resources

-There are also several unit studies we have used and loved over the years.
-I want to make sure you are aware of these as well.
+There are several unit studies we have used and loved over the years.
+Hands-down, our favorite for Thanksgiving is from Unit Studies by Amanda Bennett.

 Homeschool Share has a free lapbook created just for this unit study!